emacsmirror/emacsmirror.net/index.md

 the Emacsmirror.
 New packages are added to Melpa on a regular basis and after a short delay these packages are also semi-automatically added to the Emacsmirror.
 So there is no need to ask for new Melpa additions to be added to the Emacsmirror too.
-It will happen but it might take a few days.
+It will happen, but it might take a few days.

 To get a new package added to the mirror add it to Melpa instead.